How to Start a Bowling Alley

 Some of the common local, state, and federal registrations most businesses need include a sales tax permit, Employer Identification Number, and Occupancy Permit.

 Step 6: Find Financing

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a bowling alley is another.
 Funding to start a bowling alley business can be difficult due to the high start-up costs.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+In order to get a business loan, the borrower(s) will need to have good credit and be able to invest 15-25% of their money towards the total start-up costs.

 Step 8: Get your Marketing Plan in Place